List of Maverick episodes: Season 1 (1957–1958)

 James Garner as Bret Maverick is the sole star for the first seven episodes.
 With episode eight, he's joined by Jack Kelly as his brother Bart Maverick, brought in because it took a week and a day to make each episode, in which case the series would run out of episodes before the end of the season.
 The solution was to have two crews working simultaneously.
 From that point on, Garner and Kelly alternate leads more or less from week to week, occasionally appearing together in the same episode.
-Intermittently recurring characters include rival gamblers/operators Samantha Crawford (Diane Brewster), Dandy Jim Buckley (Efrem Zimbalist Jr.) and Big Mike McComb (Leo Gordon).
+Recurring characters include rival gamblers/operators Samantha Crawford (Diane Brewster), Dandy Jim Buckley (Efrem Zimbalist Jr.) and Big Mike McComb (Leo Gordon).
 The entire first season was released by Warner Bros. on DVD in mid-2012.